The Bangor, Maine Masons – Before & After

 In 1884, the Trustees voted to authorize the Treasurer, with the Faculty’s advice, to provide a temporary Gymnasium.
 The funds were eventually raised.
 In 1895, a building was erected.

 Brick with a slate roof, it measured 80 feet by 42 feet.
 The basement held a handball court, a dressing room, a bathroom, various baths, and a furnace room.
 The first floor contained a large exercise room and a two-lane bowling alley.

 A flight of stairs led to the gallery, which contained a running track.
 The cost of the building and its equipment came to about $12,500.
 It opened in the fall of 1895.

 After the first year, the seminary made arrangements with the Bangor YMCA to provide instruction.
 The arrangement required students to attend four exercise classes per week.
 This arrangement continued until the Gym converted to a dining facility and the commercial kitchen was added.

 The Hutchins Center

-This addition is a wood frame structure with a brick veneer on the north side and wood siding on the exterior of the southern protrusion.
-The building measures thirty feet by thirty-four feet between the chapel and the commons and thirty-five feet by thirty feet on the rear of the connector, for a total of 2,070 square feet on each floor and the basement.
+The building measures 30 feet by 34 feet between the chapel and the commons and 35 feet by 30 feet on the rear of the connector, for a total of 2,070 square feet on each floor and the basement.

-At the present time there are 5 Blue Lodges, the York and Scottish Rite Bodies, a chapter of the Order of Eastern Star, the DeMolay, two churches, the Rotary Club and a Boy Scout Explorer Post meeting on a regular basis.
-The basement class room area is rented to a private daycare.
-The building is well used and very functional.
+At present, there are five Blue Lodges.
+The York, Scottish Rite Bodies, the Order of Eastern Star, the DeMolay, two churches, the Rotary Club, and a Boy Scout Explorer Post also meet regularly.
+A private daycare rents the basement classroom.
+The building is well-used and functional.

 1 Bangor Theological Seminary by Walter Cook, 1971